 Paediatric cardiology is a sub-specialty under Cardiology which deals with fetus, neonates, infants, and children with congenital and acquired heart defects and adults with congenital heart defects.
 This division caters to a large number of patients and provides diagnostic and therapeutic services them and referral to a surgical specialist when needed.

-Paediatric Cardiologist in Pune is broadly treating congenital heart disease (present at birth), arrhythmias (variations in heartbeat rhythm) and disturbances of circulatory function.
+Paediatric Cardiologist is broadly treating congenital heart disease (present at birth), arrhythmias (variations in heartbeat rhythm) and disturbances of circulatory function.

-The pediatric cardiologist is a doctor who diagnoses and treats children with the cardiac condition.
+The pediatric cardiologist is a doctor who diagnose and treats children with the cardiac condition.
 They work with patient antenatally, through childhood and into adulthood.